da3m0nsec/automap/README.md

-# automap
+# Automap
-An automation tool for nmap scans
+An automation tool for nmap scans.

+Usage: automap HOST